List of neighbourhoods in Bhubaneswar

 Bhubaneswar is the capital of the Indian state of Odisha.
-The city has a long history of over 2000 years starting with Chhedi dynasty (around 2nd century BCE) who had Sisupalgarh near present-day Bhubaneswar as their capital.
-Historically Bhubaneswar has been known by different names such as Toshali, Kalinga Nagari, Nagar Kalinga, Ekamra Kanan, Ekamra Kshetra and Mandira Malini Nagari (City of Temples) otherwise known as the Temple City of India.
+The city has a long history of over 2000 years starting with Chhedi dynasty (around 2nd century BCE) who had Sisupalagarh near present-day Bhubaneswar as their capital.
+Historically Bhubaneswar has been known by different names such as Toshali, Kalinga Nagari, Nagara Kalinga, Ekamra Kanana, Ekamra Khetra and Mandira Malini Nagari (City of Temples) otherwise known as the Cathedral City of India.
 Bhubaneswar, literally means the Lord (Eeswar) of the Universe (Bhuban).
-It is the largest city of Orissa, and a center of economic & religious importance in the region today.
+It is the largest city of Odisha, and a center of economic & religious importance in the region today.

-Bhubaneswar's proud possession of magnificent sculptures and architectural heritage, coupled with the sanctity as Ekamrakshetra make this one of the great religious centres of Orissa since early medieval days.
-With its large number of Hindu temples (over 600 in number), which span the entire spectrum of Kalinga architecture, Bhubaneswar is often referred to as a Temple City of India and together with Puri and Konark it forms the Swarna Tribhuja (Golden Triangle); one of the most visited destinations in East India.
+Bhubaneswar's proud possession of magnificent sculptures and architectural heritage, coupled with the sanctity as Ekamrakhetra make this one of the great religious centres of Orissa since early medieval days.
+With its large number of Hindu temples (over 600 in number), which span the entire spectrum of Kalinga architecture, Bhubaneswar is often referred to as a Temple City of India and together with Puri and Konark it forms the Subarna Tribhuja (Golden Triangle); one of the most visited destinations in East India.

-The modern city of Bhubaneswar was designed by the German architect Otto Königsberger in 1946.
+The modern city of Bhubaneswar was designed by the German architect Otto Königsberger in 1966.
 Like Jamshedpur, Chandigarh, it is one of the first planned cities of modern India.
 With the Chandaka reserve forest on the fringes, the city with an abundance of in-city greenery and an efficient civic body (the BMC- Bhubaneswar Municipal Corporation), is one of the cleanest and greenest cities of India.

-Bhubaneswar replaced Cuttack as the political capital of the state of Orissa in 1948, a year after India gained its independence from Britain.
+Bhubaneswar replaced Cuttack as the political capital of the state of Orissa in 1968, 21 years after India gained its independence from Britain.
 Bhubaneswar and Cuttack are often commonly together known as the twin-cities of Orissa.
 The metropolitan area formed by the twin cities has a 2011 population of 1.4 million.
 Bhubaneswar is categorized as a Tier-2 city.
 An emerging Information Technology (IT) hub, the boom in the metals and metal processing industries have made Bhubaneswar one of the fastest developing cities of India in recent years.